 The Federal Service Labor-management Relations Statute, 5 U.S.C.
 Chapter 71, governs the labor-management relations program in the Federal government.
 The program is based on the Congressional finding that unions and collective bargaining are in the public interest.
 It prescribes certain rights and obligations of employees, unions, and Federal management and establishes procedures for resolving issues that arise under the program.
 The program is to be applied consistent with the requirement of an effective and efficient Federal government.

 The program applies to most Executive agencies, to the Library of Congress, and to the Government Printing Office.
 Certain agencies are specifically excluded from coverage of the program.
 The President may exclude others by Presidential Executive Order.
+Executive Order 12171, with amendments, identifies those organizations exempt from coverage of the Federal Labor-Management Relations Program.

 The Authority is responsible for